 Winner: hard to judge here, it will depend on the kind of products you are selling.
 But generally speaking, Shopify’s apps are more likely to extend your store, and Wix’s apps will help your website as a whole.

-Although there is a Shopify called Lite at $9 a month, most people will need the Basic Shopify Plan, starting at $26 per month.
-For Wix, your first option is the eCommerce, which starts at $23 per month.
+Although there is a Shopify plan called Lite, a shopping cart plugin for existing websites, at $9 a month, most people will need the Basic Shopify Plan, starting at $26 per month.
+For Wix, your first option is Business Basic, which starts at $23 per month.
 For more in-depth comparison of the respective plans, please refer to our Shopify Pricing guide and Wix Pricing guide.

 But broadly speaking, the main things to keep in mind are: